Břeclav: 20th–21st centuries

 With the dissolution of Austria-Hungary after World War I, the area (including the neighbouring municipalities of Poštorná and Charvátská Nová Ves, which were mostly Czech speaking, but had been parts of Lower Austria until the 1919 Treaty of Saint-Germain-en-Laye) became part of newly independent Czechoslovakia.
 In 1919, three formerly separate municipalities merged (Břeclav, Old Břeclav and Jewish Municipality of Břeclav).

 From 1938 to 1945, Břeclav was annexed by Nazi Germany.
 The Jewish community disappeared as a result of the Holocaust.
 After World War II, the German speaking population was expelled.
 In 1974, Poštorná and Charvátská Nová Ves were incorporated into the town.
 From 1976 to 2006, Ladná was also an administrative part of Břeclav.

 The northern edge of Břeclav was heavily damaged by the 2021 South Moravia tornado.

 Transport

-The D2 motorway, linking Brno with the Czech-Slovak border and further with Bratislava, passes through the northern part of the town.
+The D2 motorway, linking Brno with the Czech-Slovak border and further with Bratislava, runs through the northern part of the town.

 Břeclav railway station is an important hub in the railway network.
 It is located at the intersection of the routes to and from Brno–Prague, Ostrava–Kraków/Katowice (Poland), Kúty–Bratislava (Slovakia) and Hohenau an der March–Vienna (Austria).
 In addition, a local railway to Znojmo also branches out from the station.
 There is a rail border crossing Břeclav/Bernhardsthal to Austria.